sl-solution/InMemoryDatasets.jl/README.md

 `closejoin!` does the joining in-place.
 The in-place operation also can be done for `leftjoin` when there is no more than one match observation from the right table.

-> The joining functions uses the formatted value for find the match.
+> The joining functions use the formatted value for find the match.

 ## Examples